swiss-ai/transformers/docs/source/en/model_doc/swissai.md

     </div>
 </div>

-# Apertus
+# SwissAI

-[Apertus](https://www.swiss-ai.org) is a family of large language models from the Swiss AI Initiative.
+[SwissAI](https://www.swiss-ai.org) is a family of large language models from the Swiss AI Initiative.

 > [!TIP]
 > Coming soon